 The HEJC meets in the Harvard Center for the Environment Seminar Room which is

-located on the third floor of the Geological Museum (26 Oxford St).
+located on the fourth floor of the Geological Museum (26 Oxford St).
 Directions are available here.

 All journal articles and other materials that are chosen for discussion, as well as any schedule changes, will be distributed through the mailing list.